RafDevX/NodeBB-DD2391/report/report.typ

 plugin, `nodebb-plugin-2factor` @nodebb-plugin-2factor, and is installed by default.
 However, it has to be enabled manually from the administrator panel.

+#text(red)[In addition to pursuing this approach], however, we *decided to support Passkeys*, a
+new secure passwordless authentication method developed by the FIDO Alliance, based on public-key cryptography @fido-passkeys.
+Passkeys rely on an _authenticator_, which might be a secure chip on the user's device (e.g., a mobile phone) or a separate hardware authentication device (such as a Security Key, like a YubiKey).
+This authenticator holds private keys for each associated passkey and performs the necessary cryptographic operations to securely identify the user to a _relying party_, such as the NodeBB website: the relying party generates a challenge which the authenticator cryptographically signs, enabling the relying party to verify that the provided challenge response has been signed by the private key associated with the public key that was mapped to the user during registration.

-Instead of pursuing this approach, however, we *decided to support Passkeys*, a new secure passwordless authentication method by the FIDO Alliance, based on public-key cryptography @fido-passkeys.
-Passkeys also count as two factors, completely replacing a password and one-time passwords (OTP), since they are validated on-device with biometrics or a PIN code.
+Using passkeys also counts as two-factor authentication, completely replacing combinations such as a password + one-time passwords (OTP), since they are validated on-device with biometrics or a PIN code, therefore requiring both a "something you have" factor and a "something you are"/"something you know" factor.
 They are also phishing resistant, which neither passwords nor OTP are, due to their cryptographic
 nature: the private key is never sent to the server, and the browser validates that the origin matches the expected value before forwarding the authentication response.
-Furthermore, they are also more convenient because users don't have to remember passwords and each passkey is only used in a single site.
-Additionally, passkeys also replace usernames, since the authentication challenge response also includes a unique identifier of the user associated with the passkey.
+Furthermore, they are also more convenient because users do not have to remember passwords and each passkey is only used in a single site.
+Additionally, passkeys also replace user-inputted usernames, since the authentication challenge response also includes a unique identifier of the user associated with the passkey, and websites store mappings between users and their registered passkey public keys.

-As a downside, passkeys support is still being rolled out at the moment of writing, which means not every device and operating system supports creating, storing and using passkeys @passkeys-devices.

-All of these properties make Passkeys a very compelling option for secure authentication.
-As such, this is what we will be using to solve this threat.
+All of these properties make passkeys a very compelling option for secure authentication.
+As such, we came to the conclusion that adding passkey support to NodeBB would be the most effective way of mitigating situations where administrator users' passwords are compromised.

-Since this technology is new, there is still no NodeBB plugin for Passkeys
-@nodebb-passkeys, so we had to create our own.
-Fortunately, the hardware security keys support in the two-factor plugin for NodeBB @nodebb-plugin-2factor is very similar to what we want to implement, so we used it as a base for this proof-of-concept.
+The downside for passkeys is that support is still being rolled out at the present time, which means not every device and operating systm supports creating, storing and using passkeys @passkeys-devices.
+This is also true for the NodeBB landscape in specific, where there is still no NodeBB plugin for passkeys @nodebb-passkeys, due to the technology being so new, so we had to develop our own.
+Fortunately, the hardware security keys support in the two-factor plugin for NodeBB @nodebb-plugin-2factor is very similar to what we want to implement, so we used it as inspiration for this proof-of-concept.

 // TODO